BOBCAT GPS RESEARCH PROJECT

 The Town of Kiawah Island, in partnership with the Kiawah Conservancy, initiated a Bobcat GPS study in 2007.
 The study

-More than 35,000 individual bobcats locations have been obtained to date.
+per day.
+More than 75,000 individual bobcats locations have been obtained to date.

 * Kiawah's bobcat population is stable and healthy